JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 > You can also see the flexdashboard: https://jalcocert.github.io/JAlcocerT/R-Stocks/

----

-## Conclusions

-For some PoC, Id stay with streamlit as my go to.

-### AI Building Web Apps
+#### AI Building Web Apps

 1. https://github.com/stackblitz-labs/bolt.diy

 > MIT | Prompt, run, edit, and deploy full-stack web applications using any LLM you want!

-### Desktop Apps with Python
+#### Desktop Apps with Python

 When it comes to building desktop applications with Python, there are several frameworks available, each with its own strengths and weaknesses.

 Here's a breakdown of some of the most popular options:

 **Key Python GUI Frameworks:**